wso2/docs-is/en/docs/using-wso2-identity-server/mitigating-authorization-code-interception-attacks.md

 uses the [Authorization Code Grant](../../using-wso2-identity-server/authorization-code-grant) type for authentication.

--   [How can code interception attacks be harmful?](#MitigatingAuthorizationCodeInterceptionAttacks-Howcancodeinterceptionattacksbeharmful?)
--   [Mitigating code interception attacks using PKCE](#MitigatingAuthorizationCodeInterceptionAttacks-MitigatingcodeinterceptionattacksusingPKCE)
--   [Configuring PKCE with WSO2 Identity
-    Server](#MitigatingAuthorizationCodeInterceptionAttacks-ConfiguringPKCEwithWSO2IdentityServer)

 ### How can code interception attacks be harmful?

 A code interception attack is where a malicious client intercepts the